 Happy, happy Monday!

-Kendall and I are back with another edition of On a High Note!
-If you’re new, each Monday, Kendall and I share a snippet of inspiring, lighthearted and/or helpful snippets and ideas to try, read, make, cook, drink, do, and so on!
+We’re back with another edition of On a High Note!
+If you’re new, each Monday, Kendall and I share a snippet of inspiring, lighthearted and/or helpful ideas to try, read, make, cook, drink, do, and so on!
 (If you missed our previous editions, make sure to catch up!)

 [ggheading style=”light” size=”1″ text=”Eat…”]